Tacoma Rainiers Game Notes - at Oklahoma City

 SLAMMIN' SAMAD: UTL Samad Taylor collected his sixth career multi-homer game on Saturday, including the walk-off winner...Taylor also tied his career-high with five RBI, just the fourth time he's done so in his career...Taylor's two long balls mark the second multi-homer game of the season for the Rainiers, joining Dominic Canzone's two homers on April 6 at Reno...Taylor is just the third Rainier since 2005 to have a multi-homer game, including a walk-off home run and the first since Marcus Wilson did so on May 13, 2022 against Reno...of those three, Taylor is the only one to not record an out in the game, as he went 3-for-3 with two walks.

-FOREVER YOUNG ON BASE: INF Cole Young has reached base in each of the last 12 games, a the longest streak for the Rainiers in the early stages of 2025...in that span, Young is hitting .244 (11x45) with three doubles, one triple and four RBI, walking seven times...Young is also seeing 4.061 pitches per plate appearance, the most of any qualified Rainiers hitter.
+FOREVER YOUNG ON BASE: INF Cole Young has reached base in each of the last 13 games, a the longest streak for the Rainiers in the early stages of 2025...in that span, Young is hitting .245 (12x49) with three doubles, one triple and four RBI, walking seven times...Young is also seeing 4.053 pitches per plate appearance, the most of any qualified Rainiers hitter.

-MARINERS UPDATE: The Mariners fell in their first game of their road trip, losing 8-4 in Cincinnati...Dylan Moore led off the game with a home run, part of a 3-for-5 game...Ben Williamson picked up his first Major League hit with a third inning single...Moore homered again in the fifth inning, hitting a two-run blast to give the Mariners a 4-2 lead...the Reds plated four in the bottom of the fifth and two more in the eighth to take the 8-4 victory.
+MARINERS UPDATE: The Mariners and Reds went back-and-forth in Cincinnati but it was Seattle taking the 11-7 victory in 10 innings...the Mariners trailed 7-5 entering the ninth inning, but Cal Raleigh and Randy Arozarena clubbed back-to-back home runs to tie the game...the Mariners scored four more times in the 10th inning, allowing Andres Muñoz to shut it down in the bottom of the inning to give the Mariners an 11-7 victory.

 • Discuss this story on the Pacific Coast League message board...